Flowkap/flowkap.github.io/_posts/2020-11-09-my-first-post.md

 layout: post
 title: My first post
 categories: [MISC]
+excerpt: This is my first blog post on this site.
+Actually it's about how I set up this blog in the first place and why.
+I'm going to switch job soon, and with it comes that...
 ---

 This is my first blog post on this site.
 Actually it's about how I set up this blog in the first place and why.